-(40) De zent fferencz ewnek yewueset

-but Saint Francis he-DAT-3SG coming-POSS.3SG-ACC

-yogondolattyat es kysalasat annak

-good-thought-POSS.3SG-ACC and strife-POSS.3G-ACC that-DAT

-elewtte meg tuda ewlelkeben mÿ elewtt

-before-POSS.3SG PRT knew-3SG he-soul-INE what before

-valamÿt nekÿ mondott uolna

-VALA-what-ACC he-DAT said COND

-'But Saint Francis had guessed in his mind his coming, his good thoughts and his
+(40)De zent fferencz ewnek yewueset But saint Francis he-DAT coming-POSS.3SG-ACC vogondolattvat eskysalasat annak good-thought-POSS.3SG-ACC and strife-POSS.3G-ACC that-DAT elewtte meg tuda ewlelkeben mÿ elewtt before-POSS.3SG PRT knew-3SG he-soul-INE what before valamÿt nekÿ mondott uolna VALA-what-ACC he-DAT said COND 'But Saint Francis had guessed in his mind his coming, his good thoughts and his strife, before he had told him anything' (Jókai C. 77)

 In sum, Old Hungarian had one specialised Free Choice item, which at the time was confined mostly to supplementary any.
-"Regular" free choice construals were conveyed by vala-expressions and occasionally by minden 'every'.
+'Regular' free choice construals were conveyed by vala-expressions and occasionally by minden 'every'.